pmmatias/Emacs-config/README.md

 F6           | Open ibuffer
 F8           | Open/close neotree sidebar
 F9           | Enable/disable evil-mode (vi emulation)
-C-+/-        | Increase/Decrease the size of the text C-'          | Avy - jump to things in tree-style C-M-g        | Dumb Jump - attempt to jump to the definition of the symbol under point C-;          | Iedit - edit multiple occurrences of the same text at the same time
+C-'          | Avy - jump to things in tree-style C-M-g        | Dumb Jump - attempt to jump to the definition of the symbol under point C-;          | Iedit - edit multiple occurrences of the same text at the same time